Revive-Home/Aether-onboarding/README.md

 import { Button, Dropdown } from "@revive/aether";
 ```

 Within Aether itself, import the desired component by pointing to the component file.
-The import path should be aliased to `@/`:
+The import path should use the alias (`@`):

 ```TypeScript
 import { Button } from "@/components/Button";